hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 > **NOTE**: Adjust the following values to your environment.

-Create a debug pod and session on the node listed above
+Create a debug pod and session on the node listed above:

 ~~~bash
 $ oc debug node/cluster-august-lhrd5-worker-6w624